 Whenever the media contacts you, drop whatever you are doing and return the call immediately.
 If an email is sent and it also includes a phone number – contact them via both phone and email.
 You may have the opportunity to be interviewed but you likely aren’t the only company being contacted.
 Perhaps a response is required about a negative story about your company – yikes!
 Regardless, responsiveness is key!

 In March, I had the luck o’ the Irish when Alyshah Hasham, a business reporter from The Toronto Star contacted me about a U.S. small business start-up whose video was going viral.
 I have also blogged about that interview with a wee bit of Irish humour.
-3 YouTube Tips to Leverage the Power of Social Media.
 How I got found by The Toronto Star.
+Three YouTube tips to leverage the power of social media.